letoram/arcan/README.md

 There are many ways to tune the build steps in order to reduce dependencies.
-There are even more ways to configure and integrate the components depending on what you are going for,
+There are even more ways to configure and integrate the components depending on what you are going for; running as a native desktop or as an application runtime inside another desktop?

 Most options are exposed via the build output from running cmake on the src directory.